Life Theater: History

 Erected in 1941, Life Theater was designed in Art Deco style.
 The theater was meant to show only Tagalog films.
 Ang Maestra, where Rosa del Rosario and Rogelio dela Rosa starred, was the first movie showed upon the theater's opening.
 The theater was destroyed following the aftermath of World War II.
 It was rebuilt in 1946 with an upgraded seating capacity of 1,144.
 The Hollywood film, A Thousand and One Nights was the first movie showed when the theater reopened.
 The theater continued to feature several films, both in English and Tagalog until the mid-1950s when Sampaguita Pictures took over the theater.

 The Life Theater was owned by Romeo Villonco, who continued his father, Dr. Teofilo Villonco's enterprise.
 The Palace Theater located along Ronquillo Street in Quiapo was owned by the Villoncos.
 The Villoncos, together with the De Leon and Navoa families originally ran LVN Pictures.
 The name of the film studio is an acronym which represents the three families (De Leon, Villonco and Navoa).

 Premieres were held in this venue when movie stars were dressed by famous couturiers, sometimes dressed up the characters they were portrayed in the movie.
 The actors and actresses were transported to the theater by a new air-conditioned bus owned by Sampaguita Pictures causing heavy traffic build-up on nearby roads.

 Current use

 The theater shut down in the 1990s when moviegoers began shifting to malls for shopping and entertainment pleasures.
 It now houses booths selling cheap goods.
-As of June 2018, the building is condemned and put barricades on it for demolition despite a heritage building.
-Rumors that a mall is about to built in that location.
+As of June 2018, the building is condemned and has barricades on it for demolition despite a heritage building.
+Rumors are that a mall is about to be built in that location with the theater intact together with it.